Pseudorapidity dependence of particle production and elliptic flow in asymmetric nuclear collisions of $p$$+$Al, $p$$+$Au, $d$$+$Au, and $^{3}$He$+$Au at $\sqrt{s_{_{NN}}}=200$ GeV

-where $n$ is harmonic number and $v_n$ is the Fourier coefficient, with $v_{2}$ referred to as elliptic flow.
-The pseudorapidity dependence of $v_{2}$ has been measured in \auau collisions at \snn~=~200~GeV~\cite{Back:2004mh}, and the elliptic flow is smaller in regions with smaller final hadron $\dndeta$.
-The data have been interpreted in terms of hydrodynamics and imply a shear viscosity to entropy density $\eta/s$ that is temperature dependent~\cite{Denicol:2015nhu}.
+where $n$ is the harmonic number, $\phi$ is the particle azimuthal angle, $\psi_{n}$ is the $n^{th}$ order symmetry axis, and $v_n$ is the Fourier coefficient, with $v_{2}$ referred to as elliptic flow.
+The pseudorapidity dependence of $v_{2}$ has been measured in \auau and \pbpb collisions at RHIC and the LHC, and the elliptic flow is smaller in regions with smaller final hadron $\dndeta$ -- see for example Refs.~\cite{Back:2004mh,ALICEPbPbv2eta}.
+The data have been interpreted in terms of hydrodynamics and imply a shear viscosity to entropy density, $\eta/s$, that is temperature dependent~\cite{Denicol:2015nhu}.
 Similar measurements in small nuclear collisions of different sizes are a key test for how local rapidity density relates to hydrodynamical evolution into flow.

 In this Letter, we present a comprehensive set of measurements of $\dndeta$ and elliptic flow $v_{2}$ over a broad pseudorapidity range in \pal, \pau, \dau, and \heau collisions at \snn~=~200~GeV.
 The data sets analyzed were recorded in 2014 for \heau, 2015 for \pal and \pau, and 2016 for \dau.
 All data sets were recorded with a minimum-bias trigger that required at least one hit in each of the PHENIX beam-beam counters (BBC).
 The BBC is composed of two detectors each containing 64 quartz radiators read out with photomultiplier tubes~\cite{Allen:2003zt}.
 The BBC covers positive and negative pseudorapidity $3.1 < |\eta| < 3.9$.
 Following the procedure from Ref.~\cite{Adare:2013nff}, the minimum-bias trigger is determined to fire on 88 $\pm$ 4\%, 88 $\pm$ 4\%, 84 $\pm$ 3\%, and 72 $\pm$ 4\% of the total inelastic cross section of 2.30, 2.26, 1.76, 0.54 barns for \heau, \dau, \pau, and \pal respectively.
 The $\dndeta$ analysis has negligible statistical uncertainties and thus a subset of runs with the most stable detector configuration are utilized and the run-to-run variation is used in the determination of systematic uncertainties.
-For the elliptic flow $v_{2}$ analysis in high-multiplicity events, also referred to as central events, an additional trigger was utilized that required the number of fired BBC tubes to be above a set number, roughly corresponding to the 0\%--5\% highest multiplicity events.
+For the elliptic flow $v_{2}$ analysis in high-multiplicity events, also referred to as central events, an additional trigger was used that required the number of fired BBC tubes to be above a set number, roughly corresponding to the 0\%--5\% highest multiplicity events.

 The characterization of the different collision systems and centralities follows the procedure detailed in Ref.~\cite{Adare:2013nff}.
 The multiplicity class is selected by the total charge in the BBC covering negative pseudorapidity, i.e. in the Al- or Au-going direction.
 The total charge is found to scale with the total number of struck nucleons from the Al or Au nucleus folded with a negative binomial distribution representing the fluctuations in the number of particles produced and measured by the BBC.
 The 5\% most central events have an average number of participating nucleons of 5.1 $\pm$ 0.3, 10.7 $\pm$ 0.6, 17.8 $\pm$ 1.2, and 25.0 $\pm$ 1.6 for \pal, \pau, \dau, and \heau respectively.